JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 Kotlin modules can be used in Swift/Objective-C code too.
 Besides that, Kotlin/Native has
 [C Interop](https://github.com/JetBrains/kotlin-native/blob/master/INTEROP.md).
-You may also want to take a look at the [Kotlin/Native as a Dynamic Library](dynamic-libraries.html) tutorial.
+There is also the [Kotlin/Native as a Dynamic Library](dynamic-libraries.html) tutorial for more information.

 In this tutorial, we will look at how to use Kotlin/Native code from Objective-C and Swift applications on macOS and iOS.